Chris Chester (rugby league)

-Chris Chester (born 8 October 1978) is an English professional rugby league coach who is the former head coach of Wakefield Trinity in the Betfred Super League and Scotland at international level, and a former professional rugby league footballer.
+Chris Chester (born 8 October 1978) is an English rugby league coach and former professional rugby league footballer who is the director of rugby for Castleford Tigers in the Super League.

-As a player, Chester played in the forwards for the Halifax, Wigan Warriors, Hull F.C. (with whom he won the 2005 Challenge Cup) and Hull Kingston Rovers in the Super League.
+As a player, Chester played as a forward for Halifax, Wigan Warriors, Hull FC (with whom he won the 2005 Challenge Cup) and Hull Kingston Rovers in the Super League.

-He was the head coach of Hull Kingston Rovers in the Super League, however his resignation was announced in February/March 2016.

-On 10 August 2021, A statement from Wakefield Trinity said that they had parted ways with Head Coach Chris Chester, with Willie Poching talking over as interim coach.
+He was the head coach of Hull Kingston Rovers in the Super League from 2014, however his resignation was announced in February/March 2016.
+He was appointed head coach of Wakefield Trinity in the Super League and Scotland at international level.
+On 10 August 2021, A statement from Wakefield said that they had parted ways with head coach Chris Chester, with Willie Poching talking over as interim coach.
+He was director of rugby at Leigh Leopards for four years.

 Background

 Chester was born in Wakefield, West Yorkshire, England.
 He attended Kettlethorpe High School whose P.E. teacher at the time was the former Leeds Rugby Union winger and ex-England Head Coach, Stuart Lancaster.